Skip to Content

 Your CBT sessions may involve:

-• Relapse prevention.
-Learning about trigger points for recurrence of insomnia and how to cope/address such trigger points.
+• Relapse prevention — Learning about triggers for recurrence of insomnia and how to cope/address triggers.

-The UPMC Sleep Medicine Center is the only adult sleep center in western Pennsylvania that offers CBT for insomnia.
+UPMC is the only adult sleep center in western Pennsylvania that offers CBT for insomnia.
 It's a novel alternative to sleeping pills with fewer side effects.

-• Benzodiazepines (BZDs).
-Five different FDA-approved psychoactive drugs for insomnia.
+• Benzodiazepines (BZDs) — FDA-approved psychoactive drugs for insomnia.
 Doctors usually don't prescribe BZDs long-term because they have a high potential for abuse.

-• Nonbenzodiazepines.
-These drugs (Zolpidem is one) have less abuse potential than BZDs, but still need a prescription.
+• Nonbenzodiazepines — These drugs (Zolpidem is one) have less abuse potential than BZDs, but still require a prescription.

 Your UPMC sleep doctor will tailor your medication for your sleep problem based on: